ct-js/docs.ctjs.rocks/docs/tutorials/making-games-jettycat.md

 ## That's it!

-For transitions, particle effects and other fancy stuff, visit [the second part of this tutorial](tut-polishing-jettycat.html) where we polish the game.
+For transitions, particle effects and other fancy stuff, visit [the second part of this tutorial](./making-games-polishing-jettycat.md) where we polish the game.

 Try changing this stuff to train yourself in coding:

 * Change the cat's movement so that it is more close to what happens in Flappy Bird: make the cat fly upwards abruptly when a player taps the screen, but do nothing if they then press the screen continuously.
 * Make rotating tubes to make the game more challenging.
 * Add a life counter, and allow a player to take 3 hits before losing.
 * Add sounds!
-Visit [ct.sound](ct.sound.html) documentation on how to play sounds in your game.
+Visit ct.sound documentation inside your editor's docs for modules on how to play sounds in your game.